code-423n4/2023-12-revolutionprotocol/README.md

 ### Creator rate attacks

 The system is further complicated by the creator payments on both the AuctionHouse and the TokenEmitter.
 The DAO is able to unilaterally set both the `creatorRateBps` and `entropyRateBps` on both the Auction and TokenEmitter.
 The CultureIndex voting setup and quorum determins the creator(s) paid as part of the Auction.
 The DAO can set the `creatorsAddress` on the TokenEmitter.

-## Main invariants
-*Describe the project's main invariants (properties that should NEVER EVER be broken).*

-Anything uploaded to the CultureIndex should be mintable by the VerbsToken contract.
+Given creators will be paid directly, ensure malicious creator contracts cannot disrupt the system.

 ## Tokens used on launch and anticipated to interact with.